Child poverty statistics and facts

 How much money do families living in poverty have?

-- Families living in poverty have just £12 per day per person to buy everything they need such as food, heating, toys, clothes, electricity and transport.
+- Families living in poverty can have as little as £13 per day per person to buy everything they need such as food, heating, toys, clothes, electricity and transport.

 How does poverty affect families?

 - Poverty impacts on what families can spend, one in ten of the poorest families can't afford to send their children on school trip, compared to one in a hundred of the richest families, 58 per cent of the poorest families would like to go on holiday once a year but cannot, only 5 per cent of the richest families cannot afford this luxury

 The Government has a statutory requirement, enshrined in the Child Poverty Act 2010, to end child poverty by 2020.
 However, it is predicated that by 2020/21 another 1 million children will be pushed into poverty as a result of the Coalition Government’s policies.